 Source: Centers for Disease Control and Prevention

 Drug use is, directly and indirectly, responsible for 11.8 million deaths each year.
 Smoking, alcohol, and drug use are risk factors for early death.

 11.4 million die prematurely.
 As a result, each year, over 350,000 dies from overdoses (alcohol and illicit drug use disorders).

 The United States government reported in 2008 that approximately 13 million people over 12 had used methamphetamine—and 529,000 of those are regular users.

 Meth sores create health risks similar to those of any other open wound.
 If the sore isn’t cleaned and protected, germs can enter a person’s body and cause an infection.
 Infections can be minor or severe.
 Minor infections can cause pain and discomfort.
 If the infection spreads and becomes serious, it can cause fever, fatigue, and diarrhea.

 When infections aren’t treated, they can be life-threatening, according to Mayo Clinic.
 The infection may worsen if it swells and fills with pus or blood.
 Another sign of a worsening infection is when the area around the sore becomes red.

-Meth sores that are caused by unsterile injections may indicate a contagious disease.
+Meth sores or meth scabs that are caused by unsterile injections may indicate a contagious disease.
 People who use meth often have poor immune systems, according to a 2014 study published in Frontiers in Neuroscience.
 Their wounds may take longer, and their infections may spread more rapidly.